 - 6. If the Party considers it appropriate to refer the dispute to Ofcom under Ofcom's PPRB Rules, it should do so in writing by email to the Committee ("the Referral Letter") as soon as reasonably practicable.
-The letter should be addressed to the Secretary to the Corporation at Ofcom: steve.gettings@ofcom.org.uk. - 7.
-The Party's Referral Letter should set out the details of the dispute and the Licensee in relation to which the dispute is referred, together with the Party's grounds for disputing a Licensee's decision.
+The letter should be addressed to the Secretary of the Committee at Ofcom: electiondisputes@ofcom.org.uk - 7.
+The Party's Referral Letter should set out the details of the dispute and the Broadcaster in relation to which the dispute is referred, together with the Party's grounds for disputing a Broadcaster's decision.

 8. The Referral Letter should also enclose any correspondence relevant to the disputed decision, and provide any other relevant evidence or background information.
-For example, if the Party's dispute concerns the number of party election broadcasts allocated to the Party by a Licensee during an election period, the Party should provide correspondence from the Licensee notifying the Party and setting out the basis of its decision, together with any relevant supplementary information about the Party (e.g. its size, support, number of candidates at the election).
+For example, if the Party's dispute concerns the number of party election broadcasts allocated to the Party by a Broadcaster during an election period, the Party should provide correspondence from the Broadcaster notifying the Party and setting out the basis of its decision, together with any relevant supplementary information about the Party (e.g. its size, support, number of candidates at the election).